softmg/effector-react-form/README.md

 <b>initialMeta</b>: an object with initial values of your form fields.

-<b>domain</b>: takes Effector-domain in which stores and form events will be created.

 <b>resetOuterErrorsBySubmit</b>: takes true / false.
 Determines whether outer form errors should be cleared on the onSubmit event.
 The default is true.

 <b>resetOuterErrorByOnChange</b>: takes true / false.
 Determines whether outer form errors should be cleared on the onChange event.
 The default is true.